 Cuban matzo ball soup is special because Cuba has so much diversity and it represents the fusions of cultures to create amazing dishes (check out my recipe for Pollo a la Barbacoa for a taste of Chinese influence).
 This history of food and how dishes are created by blending culture is something I find fascinating.
 In this case, understanding the Jewish community in Cuba helps me to know how the people and the food have evolved.

 Today, Havana has over 1,200 people identifying as Jewish.
-The first to migrate to the island were the American Jews, who settled after the Spanish-American war in 1898.
+The first to migrate to the island were the American Jews, who settled after the Cuban Wars for Independence in 1898.
 In 1910, Sephardic Jews left Ottoman Turkey to Cuba, escaping the Baltic wars.
-The last wave of immigration were the eastern europeans, escaping the nazi’s.
+The last wave of immigration were the Eastern Europeans, escaping the Nazis.

-The remaining Jewish community in Havana has created their fusion of classic jewish dishes with cuban touches, integrating local ingredients.
+The remaining Jewish community in Havana has created their fusion of classic Jewish dishes with Cuban touches, integrating local ingredients.
 Kosher eating can be difficult since the island is pork heavy and personal fishing boats are outlawed in Cuba.
-Roast chicken marinated in Mojo, plantain kugel, and pureed bonito (Cuban sweet potato) are just a few examples for the Cuban influence on traditional Jewish dishes.
+Roast chicken marinated in mojo, plantain kugel, and pureed boniato (Cuban sweet potato) are just a few examples for the Cuban influence on traditional Jewish dishes.

 Cuban Matzo Ball Soup Recipe

 - Ready in 20 minutes